Scam Watch Roundup – General Advice to Stay Safe

 - 🚩 The offer sounds too good to be true.

-What to Do If You Engaged
+What to Do If You've Already Been Affected

 - Stop all contact with the suspected scammer immediately.

 - Change your passwords — especially for email, banking, and social media.
+Enable two-factor authentication.

 - Monitor your accounts for any unusual activity over the coming weeks.